TechsCode-Team/UltraMotdWiki/features/timers.md

 # Timers
-This feature will allow you to change the Server MOTD and the Welcome MOTD on a specific interval or configure timers.
+This feature will allow you to change the Server MOTD and the Welcome MOTD on a specific interval or configured timers.
 <br>

 ## Start
-For create your a timer or an interval you have to open the main plugin's GUI that you open by executing the command `/umotd`.
+For create a timer or an interval you have to open the main plugin's GUI that you open by executing the command `/umotd`.
 <br>

 Then click on the Clock in the bottom-left of the GUI. *(Called `Timers`)*